smoralb/race-control-tv/README.md

 The official website is also not easily usable with a remote.
 If in the future an official application would be available, I will happilly abandonned this one.

-This application has only been tested on a up-to-date Nvidia Shield TV 2017 version.

-This will allways be a free and open source app and will probably never be on Google Play.
+This will allways be a free and open source app.

 Do what you want with it : use it or modify it.

 ## Credits

+First of all thank you [Groggy](https://github.com/Groggy) the original creator of this project that I forked without you this would never be possible.

 Thanks to all contributors of [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for their work on how to use the F1 TV API.